 - Pressurized air cannot get to the nasal cavity due to raised soft palate.
 Try to remember how relaxed soft palate should feel like.

-- Pumping the tongue does not create pressure due to tongue not having a good seal all around.
-Without an airtight seal, all you’re doing is aimlessly moving the tongue in the air space inside the mouth.
+- Pumping the larynx does not create pressure due to tongue not having a good block.
+Without an airtight seal, all you’re doing is aimlessly pumping the larynx in the air space inside the mouth.

-- No bubble of air left to compress between the tongue and the roof of the mouth.
-Keep in mind that once the tongue touches the roof of the mouth, you will no longer be able to equalize (as there isn’t anything to compress) until you you move a bubble of air in between again.
+- No pocket of air to compress in the back of the mouth.
+Keep in mind that if there isn’t enough air to compress, you will not be able to equalize until you move a bubble of air in in the back of the mouth again.

 - Practice with your head down to simulate normal freedive position.
 Lie belly down on a bed, table or any structure that can safely support your body, with your head down hanging from the waist.